hanshasselberg/i0rek.github.io/_drafts/postgres_cluster.markdown

 (4 rows)
 ```

-You can look at the full queries and query plans here: [full explain](http://www.example.com).
+You can look at the full queries and query plans in a seperate gist<sup>?</sup>.
 As you can see the query was >30 times faster on the clustered table because significantly less buffers were needed by PostgreSQL to respond.

 What has happened?
 That was my question exacactly when I was experimenting with the data some time ago.
-What is 'CLUSTER' doing anyways?
+What is `CLUSTER table` doing anyways?

 > When a table is clustered, it is physically reordered based on the index information.<sup>1</sup>